Homology of ternary algebras yielding invariants of knots and knotted surfaces: Geometric applications of KTQ homology

 \end{proof}

+\begin{lemma} The KTQ homology class of a cycle $c_D$ assigned to an oriented and KTQ-colored Yoshikawa diagram $D$ is invariant under Yoshikawa moves.
+If the diagram is on a plane, then $c_D$ represents zero in homology. \end{lemma}

+\begin{proof} With the invariance under the Reidemeister moves proved as in Lemma \ref{Reidhominv}, we need to check the moves with markers from Fig. \ref{ymoves}.
+In the colored moves $\Gamma_4$ and $\Gamma_4'$, it is easy to see that $a=e$ and $b=d$.
+Thus, both before and after the moves, two classical crossings with the opposite signs yield the same colored paths, and the total contribution is zero.
+In colored $\Gamma_5$, both sides of the move contribute $(a,b,c)$. $\Gamma_6$, $\Gamma_6'$, and $\Gamma_7$ do not have any classical crossings, so do not contribute any colored paths.
+In colored $\Gamma_8$, it can be shown that $d=c$, $a=e$, and $b=f$.
+The chain assigned to the left side of the figure is $(g,c,a)-(g,c,a)+(g,c,a)-(g,c,a)=0$, and on the right side it is $(h,b,a)-(h,b,a)+(h,b,a)-(h,b,a)=0$.

+The condition required of Yoshikawa diagrams on the plane is that if all the markers are smoothed in the same way (as in Fig. \ref{yoshism}), the resulting diagram is a diagram of an unlink.
+Since the cycle $c_D$ assigned to a Yoshikawa diagram is the same as the cycle assigned to the link obtained after its marker smoothings, in case of $D$ on the plane, $c_D$ will be homologically trivial. \end{proof}

-\begin{lemma} The tern homology class of a cycle assigned to an oriented and colored broken surface diagram is invariant under Roseman moves. \end{lemma} \begin{proof} We only need to consider the Roseman moves that involve triple points.
-The fifth Roseman move, Fig. \ref{Ros5}, is similar to the second Reidemeister move in that the contributions from the two triple points with opposite signs cancel out.
-The sixth Roseman move, Fig. \ref{Ros6}, produces (or deletes) a degenerate chain.
-As for the seventh Roseman move (also called the tetrahedral move), it is illustrated via movies (see \cite{KnSurf} and \cite{CJKLS03} for the definition and the use of movies of knotted surfaces).
-The contributions from the triple points before the move, see Fig. \ref{tetra1}, minus the contributions after the move, see Fig. \ref{tetra2}, are equal to the boundary
+\begin{lemma} The KTQ homology class of a cycle $c_D$ assigned to an oriented and colored broken surface diagram is an invariant under Roseman moves. \end{lemma} \begin{proof} We only need to consider the Roseman moves that involve triple points (Fig. \ref{Ros} and Fig. \ref{Ros7}).
+The fifth Roseman move is similar to the second Reidemeister move in that the contributions from the two triple points with opposite signs cancel out.
+The sixth Roseman move introduces (or deletes) a degenerate cycle.
+As for the seventh Roseman move (Fig. \ref{Ros7}), with labels and under-over information as in the proof of Theorem \ref{Rosthm}, the contributions from the triple points after the move, minus the contributions before the move, are equal to the boundary